 Social Awareness + Empathy Curriculum

-The Social Awareness SEL Curriculum includes 5 lessons and many activities to help build empathy, community, and inclusion in your classroom.
+The Social Awareness SEL Curriculum comprises 5 lessons and numerous activities designed to foster empathy, community, and inclusion in your classroom.

 Mind+Heart Social Emotional Learning Curriculum

-The mind + heart Social Emotional Learning Curriculum includes 8 units with 5+ detailed, character education, research-based LESSONS filled with TONS of hands-on and mindful ACTIVITIES that encourage children to express themselves and build important emotional and social skills.
+The Mind + Heart Social Emotional Learning Curriculum comprises eight units, each featuring over five detailed, research-based lessons that incorporate numerous hands-on and mindful activities.
+These lessons encourage children to express themselves and develop essential emotional and social skills.

 More Social and Emotional Learning Ideas